alisdt/online_experiments_course/02_first.rst

 1. Upload the image with CyberDuck -- make sure it's in the same place as your experiment
 2. Change the type of the node in the JavaScript code
-3. Add the ``jspsych-image-keyboard-response`` at the top of your HTML file (see step 6 of the tutorial).
+3. Add the ``jspsych-image-keyboard-response`` plugin at the top of your HTML file (see step 6 of the tutorial).
 4. Give jsPsych the name of the image -- check the documentation to see how.
 5. Upload your code again once you've made these changes.